Written by our divorce lawyers in Manassas

 If you have minor children, child custody will be another important concern.
 You will want to consider whether you are willing to share joint custody with your spouse or if you will pursue sole custody.
 Divorce is especially difficult for children, so you will need to bring up the subject carefully with them and be reassuring and understanding.

 Ideally, both parents should be able to parent their children after divorce.
 If there has been abuse during the marriage, however, you may want to consider obtaining a protective order.
-Rest assured that our attorneys are up to the challenge of confronting these sensitive family matters.
+Rest assured that our divorce lawyers are up to the challenge of confronting these sensitive family matters.

 Call our law office today at 703-361-0776 or fill out our online form, and we’ll schedule a free consultation to discuss your options.

-Northern Virginia, including Manassas, Prince William, Manassas Park, Gainesville, Haymarket, Woodbridge, Lake Ridge, Dumfries, Bristow, Warrenton, Centreville, Fairfax, Stafford, Chantilly, Leesburg, Ashburn, Sterling, Herndon, Reston, Alexandria, Annandale, and Arlington.
+Divorce lawyers in Manassas serving Fairfax, Prince William, Arlington, Manassas Park, Gainesville, Haymarket, Woodbridge, Lake Ridge, Dumfries, Bristow, Warrenton, Centreville, Stafford, Chantilly, Leesburg, Ashburn, Sterling, Herndon, Reston, Alexandria, and Annandale.